 Pontet Canet 1994 85p

 Tasted in September 2004.
-This vintage didn't provide grapes with enough maturity, a bit of greenness on the nose and on the palate.
-Lean and with wet cardboard flavour.
+This vintage didn't give grapes enough maturity, and the nose and palate had a bit of greenness.
+Lean and with wet cardboard flavor.

 Pontet Canet 1918 93p

 Tasted in November 2018.
-Fresh on the nose, real bang on the palate, fine acidity and depth, delicate complexity and length as well.
+Fresh on the nose, real bang on the palate, fine acidity, and depth, delicate complexity and length.
 Eschenauer bottling.